whatwg/web-history/README.md

   July 2007.

 - [Safari 1.2](http://weblogs.mozillazine.org/hyatt/archives/2004_02.html#004874)
-  released; first version of Safari with XMLHttpRequest support.
+  released; first version of Safari with XMLHttpRequest (XHR) support (following Internet Explorer and Firefox)

 - [Facebook launched](http://en.wikipedia.org/wiki/Timeline_of_Facebook#2004),
   with membership initially restricted to students of Harvard University.

 - [Flickr launched](http://en.wikipedia.org/wiki/Flickr); making
-  innovative use of XMLHttpRequest and client-side browser technologies to drive its user interface, adding
+  innovative use of XHR and client-side browser technologies to drive its user interface, adding
   ["tagging" features inspired by del.icio.us](http://en.wikipedia.org/wiki/Tag_%28metadata%29#History), and eventually moving to provide APIs to expose Flickr for data using in other sites and in modern Web applicationss, it will go on to be often